autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 Here we discuss what happened during `fit()`.

 Since there are only two possible values of the `class` variable, this was a binary classification problem, for which an appropriate performance metric is *accuracy*.
 AutoGluon automatically infers this as well as the type of each feature (i.e., which columns contain continuous numbers vs. discrete categories).
-AutogGluon can also automatically handle common issues like missing data and rescaling feature values.
+AutoGluon can also automatically handle common issues like missing data and rescaling feature values.

 We did not specify separate validation data and so AutoGluon automatically choses a random training/validation split of the data.
 The data used for validation is seperated from the training data and is used to determine the models and hyperparameter-values that produce the best results.
 Rather than just a single model, AutoGluon trains multiple models and ensembles them together to ensure superior predictive performance.